How to Handle Inflation through Proper Financial Management

 • Set up a system so that all financial transactions can be recorded accurately in real-time, rather than having to go back through old records at the end of each month or quarter.

-• Make sure you have an accurate account of all expenses related to running your business—these should include salaries, utilities, taxes and other expenditures—so that there is no confusion later when you're trying to determine if there's enough money left at the end of the day (or week).
+• Make sure you have an accurate account of all expenses related to running your company—these should include salaries, utilities, taxes and other expenditures—so that there is no confusion later when you're trying to determine if there's enough money left at the end of the day (or week).

-Cutting down on some of the recurring costs for your business could help you out of a tight financial crunch.
-Note though that the best way to control your overhead is to cut down on your current bills rather than to take it out of the budget altogether, especially if this could affect your business operations.
-For example:
+Note though that the best way to control your overheads is to cut down on your current bills rather than to take them out of the budget altogether, especially if this could affect your company’s operations.

 Keep an eye on inflation rates.
 If the price of consumer goods and services are on the rise, it would be advisable to start raising your output price as well.
-However, be careful to do it gradually.
-Passing on the burden of inflation rates to your clients is justifiable but this is not a license to impose price adjustments in one go.

 You should aim for a gradual increase in your output prices rather than a sudden one-time increase that may sound too much for clients.
 For example, if you want to increase your prices by 5%, you can do so by adding an extra 1% or 2% every quarter until you reach 5%.